AMontiB/PRNULeaks/README.md

 # Shedding Light on some Leaks in PRNU-based Source Attribution

+This is the official code implementation of the paper ["Shedding Light on some Leaks in PRNU-based Source Attribution"](https://dl.acm.org/doi/pdf/10.1145/3658664.3659654)

+Authors: Andrea Montibeller, Roy Alia Asiku, Fernando Pérez-González, Giulia Boato

+Contact: andrea.montibeller@unitn.it

+## Abstract
 Forensic image source attribution aims at deciding whether a query image was taken by a specific camera.
 While various algorithms leveraging forensic traces have been proposed, the most effective